-

 Bulk-Logged model: This mode requires transaction log backups.
 It is an add-on mode to Full Recovery Mode but it can't help point-in-time recovery.

-To choose a recovery model, you can easily perform the following steps in SSMS: right click a database> choose Properties > in Option window, choose Recovery model
+To choose a recovery model, you can easily perform the following steps in SSMS: right click a database> Properties > in Option window, choose Recovery model

 It is important to understand recovery models and their role in point-in-time recovery.
 Once the appropriate recovery model has been selected, you can move on to using tools to perform point-in-time recovery.